venkman69/WikiToExcel/README.rst

   http://yahoo.com Yahoo!

 wikitoexcel currently cannot capture anything more complex than the above list.
-Features such as a font styling that within a paragraph is not honoured.
+Features such as a font styling within a paragraph is not captured.

 Notes
 -----